SandraLouise/SVJedi-graph/README.md

 SVjedi-graph is based on a representation of the genome and the different SV alleles in a variation graph.
 After building this variation graph from the reference genome sequence and the input variant file, long reads are mapped on this graph using minigraph[^1].
 Then it estimates the genotype of each variant in a given individual sample based on allele-specific alignment counts.

-Currently, SVJedi-graph can genotype five types of SVs: deletions, insertions, duplications, inversions and intra-chromosomal translocations.
+Currently, SVJedi-graph can genotype five types of SVs: deletions, insertions, duplications, inversions and intra-chromosomal translocations. (support for inter-chromosomal translocations is in progress)

 [^1]: Li, H., Feng, X. & Chu, C. The design and construction of reference pangenome graphs with minigraph.
 Genome Biol 21, 265 (2020). https://doi.org/10.1186/s13059-020-02168-z